-Now, while the Writing sections include a short writing task and a longer task in both versions, keep in mind that they differ slightly depending on the version.
+Writing sections include a short writing task and a longer task in both versions.
+Keep in mind that they differ slightly depending on the version.

 - In the IELTS Academic version, Task 1 asks you to describe a graph, table, map, or diagram.
 You’ll need to either describe or explain data, describe a process, or detail an event.
 Task 2 involves writing an essay to defend your opinion on a given topic.

 - For the IELTS General Training version, you have to write a letter in Task 1 to solve a problem or request assistance in a situation from real life.
-For Task 2, you need to present your point of view on a common-interest topic in the form of a lengthier, more developed essay.
+For Task 2, you need to present your point of view on a common-interest topic.
+The format of your essay should be in the form of a lengthier, more developed essay.

-Once you are familiar with how the Writing section is structured and timed, it’s time to look at how to work on your English writing abilities to maximize your chances of success.
+Once you are familiar with how the Writing section is structured and timed, it’s time to look at how to work on your English writing abilities to maximize your chances to drive the road to success.

 One good way to start fine-tuning your writing skills may not be obvious: start reading!
 That’s right, if you read and study high-quality written material in various forms, you’ll immediately notice how good writing should be structured.
 Newspapers, short articles, academic textbooks, and general-interest magazines are all real-life examples of authentic written texts in English that you can easily find either online or on paper.

 Reuters Online News is a great place to find articles with tables and diagrams.
 Indeed, they illustrate the text, especially in their Financial and Stock reports.
 This can serve as a real-world model for Task 1 of the Writing section of the IELTS Academic test.